InteVleminckx/webservices/manual/api_doc.md

 ##### <ins>200<ins>

 Returns information about the movie by its id.
-The movie information is represented with following key:
+The movie information is represented with following keys:
 - ***id***: integer - The ID of the movie.
 - ***title***: string - The original title of the movie.
 - ***liked***: boolean - Whether the movie is liked by the user or not.